 These incredibly curious primates will call the Indianapolis zoo home and act as ambassadors for their species, highlighting the conservation message about how humans and animals coexist.
 The exhibit will feature several pools as these are very adept swimmers.
 Long-tailed macaques are widespread throughout Southeast Asia and are the smallest of about 20 macaque species – they roughly grow to the size of a house cat!

-A full week of events culminates on with the Cadillac Barbie IN Pride Parade and Circle City IN Pride Festival.
-The festival has been voted ‘Best Local Outdoor Festival’ five years running by readers of NUVO (Indy’s alternative newspaper) and, due to exponential growth, the Festival is moving from American Legion Mall to a larger space at Historic Military Park at White River State Park.
+A full week of events culminates with the Cadillac Barbie IN Pride Parade and Circle City IN Pride Festival.
+The festival has been voted ‘Best Local Outdoor Festival’ five years running by readers of NUVO (Indy’s alternative newspaper) and, due to exponential growth, the festival moved to a larger space at Historic Military Park at White River State Park.

 A visit to Monument Circle has never been sweeter.
 This annual afternoon of indulgence celebrates that most American of desserts, strawberry shortcake.
 “The Works” costs you only $7 and includes shortcake, strawberries, ice cream, and whipped topping.
 Grab a seat on the steps of the Soldiers and Sailors Monument, savor the flavors, enjoy some people watching, and know that the funds raised support a historic fixture of faith in the city.